 Make sure the decor is on point

-You’ve spent months prepping for this event and you don’t want it to fall short because you slacked on decor.
-Make sure you give your venue some personality with flowers and decorations in your wedding colours and set the ambiance with twinkling lights or dimmed chandeliers.
+You’ve spent months prepping for this event and you don’t want it to fall short because you slacked on wedding decor.
+Make sure you give your venue some personality with wedding reception flowers and decorations in your wedding colours and set the ambiance with twinkling lights or dimmed chandeliers.
 One thing to keep in mind when sprucing up your space is that you should never sacrifice practicality for prettiness.
 Don’t overcrowd the space, but make sure you have enough seating for your friends and family.

 Don’t forget the important stuff

-Make sure your venue is stocked with the essentials.
+Make sure your wedding venue is stocked with the essentials.
 I’m talking about bottle openers, dinnerware, glassware and audio equipment.
 These are the things that’ll keep the event running like a well-oiled machine.